Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Conclusions

 \section{Conclusions}

 Aditya-L1, India’s first space-based solar observatory, completed several Earth-bound orbits during 11 - 19 September 2023 before being inserted into the L1 halo orbit.
-During these transitions, the high-energy ion detectors (STEPS) were switched on to study the energetic ion environment of the magnetosphere, magnetosheath, and interplanetary space.
-Analysis of the data collected during the spacecraft's multiple transitions through these regions reveals Earth's magnetosphere encountered multiple ICMEs and substorms during this period.
+During these transitions, the high-energy ion detectors (STEPS) were switched on to study the energetic ion fluxes of the magnetosphere, magnetosheath, and interplanetary space.
+Analyses of the ASPEX-STEPS data collected during the spacecraft's multiple transitions through these regions reveal magnetospheric energetic ion fluxes corresponding to the passage of multiple ICMEs and occurrence of substorms.
 Such data provide valuable insights into how the energetic ions from the interplanetary medium affect the magnetosheath and magnetosphere.

-Based on the energetic proton spectra from 0.2 MeV to 2 MeV, and supported by data collected by other spacecraft such as ACE and GOES-18, we conclude that AL1-ASPEX-STEPS has observed softer ion spectra close to $\sim 5$ during magnetospheric substorms.
-It is suggested that the energetic ion environment in the magnetosheath is determined by the interplay of energetic ions reaching from IP medium and from the magnetosphere.
-It is argued that the energetic ion environment inside the magnetosphere depends critically on the polarity of the IMF $B_z$ as it controls the penetration of energetic ions arriving from external drivers like ICME shock and competing with energetic ions coming from internal drivers like substorm.
+Based on the energetic proton spectra from 0.2 MeV to 2 MeV, and supported by data collected by other spacecraft such as ACE and GOES-18, we conclude that ASPEX-STEPS has observed softer ion spectra close to $\approx 5$ when magnetospheric substorms were present but no SEP event was present.
+It is suggested that the energetic ion fluxes in the magnetosheath is determined by the interplay of energetic ions reaching magnetosheath from the IP medium, bow shock, and magnetosphere.
+It is argued that the energetic ion fluxes inside the magnetosphere depends critically on the polarity of the IMF $B_z$ as it controls the penetration of energetic ions arriving from external drivers like ICME shock and competing with energetic ions coming from internal drivers like substorm.
 This competition eventually determines the spectral indices of the energetic ions inside the magnetosphere.
 Although occasional and inconsistent directional anisotropy (mild to significant) is seen in IP medium and magnetosphere, we see consistently mild directional anisotropy in the magnetosheath in three out of three cases.
-This is attributed to the spatial variation of the mixing of the energetic ions reaching magnetosheath from two different sources, i.e. the IP medium and magnetosphere.
-The measurements by AL1-ASPEX-STEPS also reveal that energetic ion spectra in the magnetosphere during the passage of two ICMEs vary significantly despite having similar geomagnetic impact.
+This is attributed to the spatial variation of the mixing of the energetic ions reaching magnetosheath from three different sources, i.e. the IP medium, bow shock, and magnetosphere.
+The measurements by ASPEX-STEPS also reveal that energetic ion spectra in the magnetosphere during the passage of two ICMEs vary significantly despite having similar geomagnetic impact.